prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 1. Send back the HTTP response.

-The whole response of the remote read had to be buffered in raw, uncompressed form to marshal it in a potentially huge protobuf before sending it to the client.
+The whole response of the remote read had to be buffered in raw, uncompressed form to marshal it in a potentially huge protobuf message before sending it to the client.
 The whole response has to then be fully buffered in the client again to be able to unmarshal it from protobuf.
-Only after that client could access raw samples.
+Only after that the client could access raw samples.

 What does it mean?
 It means that requests for, let's say, only 8 hours that matches 10,000 series can take up to **2.5GB** of memory allocated by both client and server each!